-Refer to Part II, Item 8.
-Financial Statements and Supplementary Data, Note 14 - Commitments and Contingencies to the consolidated financial statements included elsewhere within this report.
+Refer to Item 1A. - Risk Factors" and Part II, Item 8.
+Financial Statements and Supplementary Data, Note 13 - Commitments and Contingencies to the consolidated financial statements included elsewhere within this report for additional information on the Company's legal proceedings.